sablier-labs/docs/docs/concepts/06-glossary.md

 ## Lockup Tranched

-A Lockup stream with a payments in tranches.
+A Lockup stream with payments in discrete tranches.

 ## Timestamp

 A timestamp is the time component of a stream.
-In lockup linear, it represents start time, cliff time and end time whereas in lockup dynamic and lockup tranched, it plays a crucial role in the calculation of streaming curves.
+In Lockup Linear, it represents start time, cliff time and end time whereas in lockup dynamic and lockup tranched, it plays a crucial role in the calculation of streaming curves.

 ## Monotonicity